miv51/Custom-Cpp-Stack/include/README.md

 # Implementation Details
-A low-level explaination of exactly how the bot works and what processes / methods are used to complete each task.
+A low-level explaination of each module.

 ## Table of Contents
 #### 1) Explaination of source code
-#### 2) How the bot works

 <br/></br>